Vincentqyw/image-matching-webui/README.md

 ## Contributions welcome!

 External contributions are very much welcome.
-Please follow the [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/) using a linter like flake8 (reformat using command `python -m black .`).
+Please follow the [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/) using a linter like flake8.
 This is a non-exhaustive list of features that might be valuable additions:

 - [x] add [CPU CI](.github/workflows/ci.yml)
 - [x] add webcam support